pwd-alejandro/foreign-workers-sweden/README.md

 # Foreign Workers in Sweden

-Data-driven journalism for The Local Sweden: one decade of labor migration seen through Migrationsverket's own statistics — who gets work permits, in which occupations, how decisions split between first-time grants and extensions, and how long recruitment takes.
+Data-driven journalism for One Million Pieces: one decade of labor migration seen through Migrationsverket's own statistics — who gets work permits, in which occupations, how decisions split between first-time grants and extensions, and how long recruitment takes.